vivaxyblog/vivaxyblog.github.io/_posts/2019-08-14-alfred-workflow-open-in-vscode.md

 Open Alfred.

-- Type `code ` (with a space) to search.
-Press enter to open selected project in VSCode.
+- Type `code ` (with space) to search.
+Press enter to open the selected project in VSCode.
 Hold `command` and press `enter` to reveal in Finder.
 - Select a folder in Finder, type `code` (without space) and `enter` to open this folder in VSCode.

 ## Reference